Artists Rights

 How about a fee for including works in a Machine Learning (ML) Model training dataset.
 It’s easy to track and check what data anyone put in to building an AI model.

 Here’s a thought.
-It costs a lot to buy someones “masters” in the music industry, but masters mean that only you can profit.
-How about this: with AI datasets, we make it so someone can profit from including their data in the MILLIONS of datasets of the future?
+It costs a lot to buy someone’s “masters” in the music industry, and masters mean that only you can profit.
+How about with AI datasets, we make it so someone can profit from including their data in the thousands of AI training datasets of the future?
 Think about the explosion of growth.
-It’s up to the artist and the model-trainer to decide which they want to be a part of, per some (ideally grouped) contract, like label musicians deciding to be included in Spotify or Apple Music catalogs.
+It’s up to the artist and the model-trainer to decide which sets they want to be a part of, per some ideally collective contract, like label musicians deciding to be included in Spotify or Apple Music catalogs.

-If one of these AI products makes it big artists can stand to make a lot of money.
-Try models of business for human-created artistic works but instead of a set fee, a percentage?
+If one of these AI products makes it big, artists can stand to make a lot of money.
+The industry could experiment with business models for human-created artistic works, for example a one-time set fee, or a percentage?
 Business models abound in AI and Media.

-Paying for each user-generation, for the applicable data used in training, is probably not the right model (due to “black box” nature of Neural Network models).
+Paying for each user-generation for the applicable data used in training is probably not the right model (due to the“black box” nature of Neural Network models).
 All I’m saying is, there are lawyers and business people (like Schuyler Moore) that have done this for decades and understand AI.
-I believe it will get figured out.
-If every human artist went on strike due to AI I’d bet the AI would get stale quick.
-No new human works of art as input?
-Too robotic.
+I believe it will be figured out equitably.
+If every human artist went on strike due to AI I’d bet the AI model outputs would get stale real quick.
+No new human works of art as input to the AI training, using only synthetic data to mimic new works and train on them?
+The AI would become too robotic.

-Cautiously, it could go the other way too like an AlphaZero learning from reward and not watching humans — an AI could take art to a whole new level.
-Perhaps then only the best human artists could step up to that raised level.
+Cautiously, it could go the other way like AlphaZero learning from reward, and not from watching humans — a virgin AI Artist Bot could take art to a whole new level even.
+Perhaps then only the best human artists could step up to that raised level, and go beyond the AI.
 The “democratization” of art would return to the artist, as the pendulum swings.
-Artists like Walt — Walt Disney.
+Artists drawing original characters like our Walt — the legend Walt Disney.

 On the other hand

 Books, books, books.
 I still buy paper books from Amazon and have them delivered.
-I like buying old cheap ones in hardcover or paperback.
-I’m not paying the author but instead, pay the person who did.
+I like buying old used books.
+I’m not paying the author, but instead I pay the person who did.
 Seems fair.
 Great reads.
 I do love a good book.

 How does one think of new business models?
-Or are the models best developed organically with paying users?
-It helps to step outside of this thinking to other forms of art sales.
+Or are the models best developed organically through the market of paying users?
+It helps to step outside of this thinking to other ways artists like sculptures are paid.

 San Francisco ballpark statue

-But they probably didn’t get to this point from giving away ideas to other sculptors — they made a name and were selected for this honor in the twilight of their career, perhaps.
-Or it was a grant from the city, but they were the one selected of all the artists — which again takes a career to nurture the opportunity.
+But they probably didn’t get to this point from giving away ideas to other sculptors — they made a name and were selected for this honor in the twilight of their career perhaps.
+Or it was a grant from the city, but they were the one selected out of all the artists — which again takes a career to nurture and attract such an opportunity.

-If the equivalent of a United Nations passed some worldwide law banning inclusion of an artists work in AI/ML datasets — it seems clear that would skew the quality of AI output for the worse.
-I think it would change the trajectory of humanities enjoyment of the arts to a local maximum (to use an appropriate term).
+If the equivalent of a United Nations passed some worldwide law banning the inclusion of artist’s works in AI/ML datasets, it seems clear that this ruling would skew the quality of AI outputs for the worse.
+I think it would change the trajectory of humanity’s enjoyment of the arts to a local maximum (to borrow an industry term).

-Some artists will opt out, make a living on the side, and be happier for it.
+Some artists will opt out, make a living on the side and be happier for it.
 No one should have to watch their work be stolen before they can see any meaningful appreciation of value.
-There should be some right to remove your artwork from Big Techs clutches, keeping it super private and off the Internet completely.
+There should be some right to remove your artwork from Big Tech’s clutches, keeping it private and off the Internet completely if desired.

-As market forces operate, competing AI companies will develop thinner and leaner datasets, so they don’t need to pay people any fees for data they didn’t use (and can prove, technically and legally).
-The fee to use someone’s image catalog in a dataset, with your AI app runs on the model trained on said dataset — well it will start high.
-You wouldn’t have an app without that dataset — but eventually balance out at something fair where all parties are making a profit.
+As market forces operate, competing AI companies will develop thinner and leaner datasets, so they don’t need to pay people any fees for data they didn’t use (and can prove wasn’t used, technically and legally).
+The fee to use someone’s images in a dataset will ideally and eventually balance out at something fair where all parties are making a profit.

 So in conclusion

 Perhaps this brewing AI legal battle between technologists and professional creators will come to a head.
-Maybe like a website opting out of Google search, people can hide from the coming wave of AI (see NoIndex meta tag and Robots.txt).
-Does the world compromise on opt-in vs opt-out, with government regulation enabling fair regulation?
+Perhaps like a website opting out of Google search, people can hide from the coming wave of AI (see the NoIndex meta tag and Robots.txt).
+Will the world compromise on opt-in vs opt-out, with government regulation enabling fair regulation?

-Some will even be successful, with art only visible to them and where they choose, for their own selected audience and with no ability for artists to learn from their output as long as they can hold out.
+Some may even be successful, with their art only visible to them and accessible where they choose, for their own selected audience and with no ability for artists to learn from their output as long as they can hold out.

 References: